Norwegian Leadership Team

 Sheehan comes from a diverse professional background that includes helping to found Spanish-language television network Telemundo; taking several companies public including rental car giant Avis; aiding in the inception and launch of the Sega Channel, the first interactive game platform over cable; teaching full-time at Adelphi University in New York and consulting for a variety of private equity firms, including Apollo Management, a Norwegian shareholder.

-He has brought business acumen to a unique industry and has integrated best practices from the corporate realm to steer Norwegian towards the next generation of Freestyle Cruising with the unveiling of the line's biggest ship ever, the 4,100-passenger Norwegian Epic which debuted in June 2010.
-The 155,873-ton vessel boasts a buzz-worthy array of innovative entertainment, dining options and accommodations.
-He is currently leading the development of “Project Breakaway,” the company’s two new next generation Freestyle Cruising ships set for delivery in April 2013 and 2014.
+He has brought business acumen to a unique industry and has integrated best practices from the corporate realm to steer Norwegian towards the next generation of Freestyle Cruising with the unveiling of the line's most innovative ships and industry game-changers, the 4,000 passenger Norwegian Breakaway in April 2013 and sister ship Norwegian Getaway in January 2014.
+The 146,000-ton vessels boast a buzz-worthy array of ground-breaking entertainment, dining options and design features, including the largest Aqua Park at sea and the Waterfront, a quarter-mile oceanfront promenade lined with restaurants, lounges and bars.
+He is also leading the planning for the company's two largest vessels to date, Norwegian Escape and Norwegian Bliss, with 4,200 passengers each for delivery in October 2015 and February 2017 respectively.

-During his tenure as president and CEO of Norwegian, the cruise line has made positive headlines both nationally and internationally including being featured on CBS’ hit show “Undercover Boss,” which was viewed by more than 20 million people; and a one-hour CNBC ground-breaking documentary on the cruise industry.
-In addition, Norwegian Epic served as the host venue for the show stopping 34th Annual Macy’s 4th of July Fireworks Spectacular which aired on NBC as part of the ship’s inaugural festivities.
+During his tenure as president and CEO of Norwegian, the cruise line has made positive headlines both nationally and internationally including being featured on CBS' hit show "Undercover Boss," which was viewed by more than 20 million people; and three one-hour behind the scenes documentaries for "Mighty Ships" by Discovery Channel Canada; and a one-hour CNBC ground-breaking documentary on the cruise industry.
+In addition, Norwegian Epic served as the host venue for the show stopping 34th Annual Macy's 4th of July Fireworks Spectacular which aired on NBC as part of the ship's inaugural festivities.

 Sheehan's tell-it-like-it-is persona and personal philosophy of leading by example has allowed him to reinvigorate the organization by opening lines of communication and creating a positive corporate culture.